asmaloney/libE57Format/README.md

 cmake --build . --target e57-clang-format
 ```

+#### Generative "AI" PRs

+I am not accepting generative "AI" code into this library at this time.

 ### 📖 Documentation

 The [documentation](https://github.com/asmaloney/libE57Format) is a bit old and could use some lovin'.
 You can submit changes over in the [libE57Format-docs](https://github.com/asmaloney/libE57Format-docs) repository.